STOP IT! Just stop it.

 You may notice that it’s far more difficult to commit mass murders with a hunting rifle or handgun, than it is with a semi-automatic machine gun.

 You may observe that any talk about regulating gun access and usage in any way frequently elicits a strong visceral reaction in people, no matter their perspective on the subject.

 You may notice that we haven’t yet figured out what to do about balancing responsible gun owners rights, and all American citizens’ rights to bear arms, with the repeating tragedies involving high-powered weapons.

 You may or may not think it’s a good idea for us to figure out how to do so.
 You might consider what it would be like if we did.
 What if we could find more common ground, and less polarization, on the rights, responsibilities, and limitations of gun manufacturers, dealers, owners, and non-owners – for the greater benefit of all?
 For the greater benefit of defenseless kids in school?

-(Who gets to determine this “greater good” or “greater benefit for all”?
+(Who gets to determine this “greater good?”
 We do.
-Collectively.)
+Collectively.
+Never perfectly.)

 You might observe a growing discontent in the greater population – a seething, simmering dissatisfaction with perceived wrongs.

 And whichever wrongs are perceived, you may notice the growing belief that it’s okay to say or do anything to prove your righteousness – to prove you’re right, and they (whoever “they” are) are wrong.
 “They” are the enemy.
 “They” deserve to be conquered, punished, humiliated, or vanquished.